celestiaorg/docs/docs/developers/gm-rollmint.md

 ## 🎬 Starting the blockchain

-Now that we have our fully-functional rollup scaffolded, we can start our chain on our machine by running this command in the `gm` directory:
+Now that you have our fully-functional rollup scaffolded, you can start our chain on our machine by running this command in the `gm` directory:

 ```bash